Configuring Settings

 error handlers which typically set a 5xx status code and render a custom

 error page.
-Enabling the :raise_errors
+Enabling the :raise_errors setting causes exceptions to be

 raised outside of the application where it may be handled by the server

-handler or Rack middleware, such as Rack::ShowExceptions
+handler or Rack middleware, such as Rack::ShowExceptions or

 Sinatra can be used in threaded environments where more than a single